unshakenme/OSPAT/README.md

 If you have arrived to this page as a casual observer of this emerging field, you are encouraged to read this article from the Harvard Medical School as a short primer, [Back to the Future: Psychedelic drugs in psychiatry](https://www.health.harvard.edu/blog/back-to-the-future-psychedelic-drugs-in-psychiatry-202106222508).

 ## Contributing
-As identified by a [team of psychedelic researchers]() “…enhanced online learning and establishing pathways for clinical training are identified as critical points for quality assurance.
+As identified by a [team of psychedelic researchers](https://www.frontiersin.org/articles/10.3389/fpsyt.2021.586682/full), "enhanced online learning and establishing pathways for clinical training are identified as critical points for quality assurance.
 This will require close public, academic and industry collaboration.”
 OSPAT is a great format for this to occur.

 With OSPAT being an open source repository, anyone can contribute to the OSPAT curriculum.
 We welcome all contributors!
+Especially clinicians, researchers, or other professionals with experience in the psychedelic therapy space.
 If you would like to help develop the curriculum, [click here to learn how](https://github.com/unshakenme/OSPAP/blob/main/CONTRIBUTING.md).

 Find open [issues](https://github.com/unshakenme/OSPAT/issues) to help with, or review open [pull requests](https://github.com/unshakenme/OSPAT/pulls).